x

 Barbiturates

 This type of medication works similarly to benzodiazepines but is much stronger.
 They are known as “sedative-hypnotics” and are typically prescribed at very low doses because of their highly addictive nature.
-Higher dosages of particular Barbituates are prescribed to decrease heart rate and blood pressure for those with heart health issues.
+Higher dosages of particular Barbiturates are prescribed to decrease heart rate and blood pressure for those with heart health issues.

-A subcategory of Barbituates is Beta-blockers.
-Although this type of medication is typically prescribed for heart conditions, one type called Propranol is commonly prescribed for intense anxiety symptom relief.
+A subcategory of Barbiturates is Beta-blockers.
+Although this type of medication is typically prescribed for heart conditions, one type called Propranolol is commonly prescribed for intense anxiety symptom relief.
 Propranolol is used to treat co-occurring symptoms of depression and anxiety.
 However, it may also increase symptoms of depression like fatigue and lack of motivation because it slows down the heart rate.
 This is something to monitor and discuss with your doctor because the medication’s improvements to your depression should certainly outweigh the side effects.

 Common Brands of Beta-blockers: Propranolol (Inderal) and Atenolol (Tenormin)